 Every time you add another link in the chain of reasoning between a symptom and its proposed cause, you increase the complexity and the chance of error exponentially.
 Considering that therapists often cannot even agree on the existence or clinical significance of a single biomechanical factor, what are the odds that they are going to agree on the causal relationships between three or more of them?

 Therapists use dot-connecting structuralism to impress their patients … and themselves.
 The dot-connecting thing is usually inextricably connected with an ego trip.
-This is explored more thoroughly in the article The Humble Therapist.
+This is explored more thoroughly in the article The Not-So-Humble Healer.

 Why are patients so tolerant of structuralism?
 Why do they so consistently believe something that is so easy to disprove?
 Something that doesn’t even produce results?